Silicon Valley: Municipalities

 The geographical boundaries of Silicon Valley have changed over the years.
-Historically, the term Silicon Valley was treated as synonymous with Santa Clara Valley, and then its meaning later evolved to refer to Santa Clara County plus adjacent regions in southern San Mateo County and southern Alameda County.
-However, over the years this geographical area has been expanded to include San Francisco County, Contra Costa County, and the northern parts of Alameda County and San Mateo County, this shift has occurred due to the expansion in the local economy and the development of new technologies.
+Historically, the term Silicon Valley was treated as synonymous with Santa Clara Valley and adjacent regions in southern San Mateo County and southern Alameda County.
+However, the metonym "Silicon Valley" has also been used to refer to technology companies based in other Northern California locales, such as San Francisco, Contra Costa County, Santa Cruz County, and the northern parts of Alameda County and San Mateo County.